neuenhaus14/Carnivale/README.md

 > ALTER USER postgres with encrypted password 'password';

-Just use 'password', it's super easy to remember.

-Next you're going to configure the app's access to the carnivale database via the 'postgres' user and its ingenious password 'password' by editing the postgres config file.
+Next you're going to configure the app's access to the carnivale database via the 'postgres' user  by editing the postgres config file.
 From the project's root directory, do the following:

-> cd config
+> cd server/db/config
-> sudo vi config.json
+> sudo vi postgresConfig.json

 Then change the username, password and database of the development server configuration to 'postgres', 'password' and 'carnivale', respectively.
 To save your changes by clicking the Escape key, then typing ':wq" and Enter.
 It stands for 'write-quit'.